Greenroom-Robotics/nuclio_icevision/README.md

 # Nuclio Icevision

 This repo builds a base image [ghcr.io/greenroom-robotics/nuclio_icevision:latest](https://github.com/Greenroom-Robotics/nuclio_icevision/pkgs/container/nuclio_icevision) which is used to conveniently run icevision Object Detection models in Nuclio / CVAT.
-It allows you to configure the model `head`, `backbone` and `checkpoint_path` from your nuclio `function.yml`
+It allows you to configure the model `checkpoint_path` from your nuclio `function.yml`

 ## Usage